Get to Know Us

 About New Horizons Shelter and Outreach Centers, Inc.

 New Horizons Shelter and Outreach Centers, a shelter for individuals and families who have experienced domestic and sexual abuse, was organized in 1978 through the cooperative efforts of an informal group of citizens in the La Crosse area who recognized the need for services to victims of domestic abuse.
 The organization and mission has grown substantially since that time, now reaching out to victims of sexual abuse, human-trafficking, and more.
-New Horizons is on the front lines advocating for and helping victims with many issues that people tend to think do not exist in our community.
-This August will mark 40 years of serving the community!
+New Horizons is on the front lines advocating for and helping victims with many issues that some people may think do not exist in our community.
+This past August marked 40 years of serving the community!

 New Horizons provides shelter and services to a seven county (population 238,236) area in Wisconsin and Minnesota.